-Island Adventure Crew Size: 6 Minimum \$600 per person (Fuel Surcharge May Apply)
+Island Adventure Crew Size: Six minimum, \$600 per person (Fuel Surcharge May Apply)

 Laguna Adventure Weeks: Dates:

-Week 1 (Sabbath Friendly Week) June 19-24, 2017
+Week 1 (Sabbath-Friendly Week) June 18 th - 23 rd , 2018

-Week 2 June 25-July 1, 2017
+Week 2 June 24 th - June 30 th , 2018

-Week 3 July 2-8, 2017
+Week 3 July 1 st - 8 th , 2018

-SCUBA Certification (18 crew size) \$800 per person.
+SCUBA Certification (10-person minimum) \$800 per person

-This includes the NAUI SCUBA certification, food and equipment (goggles, air tanks, breathing apparatus, weights flippers) use for the week of camp.
+This includes the NAUI SCUBA certification, food, and equipment use (goggles, air tanks, breathing apparatus, weights, and flippers) for the week of camp.

 What could be a better setting than South Padre Island to become a certified SCUBA diver?
-Participants spend a week at Station headquarters becoming NAUI certified SCUBA diver?
+Participants spend a week at Station headquarters becoming a NAUI certified SCUBA diver.
 Professional instructors will provide classroom/pool work and practical experience to prepare you for open water dives in the Gulf of Mexico.
 Evening programs, campfires and free time for sandy beaches and volleyball make for one outstanding week.
-We'll see you underwater.
+We'll see you underwater!

-Gulf Fishing Adventure 8 Minimum \$800 per person (Fuel Surcharge May Apply)
+Gulf Fishing Adventure Eight Person Minimum, \$800 per person (Fuel Surcharge May Apply) Includes food and use of fishing gear.

-Laguna Station provides one of the most unforgettable saltwater fishing experiences on the Gulf Coast!
-You will begin your adventure wade-fishing in the crystal clear waters of the Laguna Madre and then it is off to the beach to ply the surf for large Reds, Spanish Mackeral & Sharks.
-Spend a half-day offshore fishing for the BIG ONES; Kingfish, Dorado, Ling and other blue-water species.
-Guided field trips to stalk the flats for speckled Trout, Redfish and Flounder will bring you the highlight of the week.
-"Specktackler" night fishing from a self-contained lodge in the Laguna Madre completes a world-class week of saltwater fishing excitement.
+Laguna Station provides one of the most unforgettable saltwater fishing experiences on the Gulf Coast.
+You will begin your adventure wade-fishing in the crystal-clear waters of the Laguna Madre, and then it's off to the beach to ply the surf for large Reds, Spanish Mackerel and sharks.
+There will be one half-day offshore fishing for the "big ones": Kingfish, Dorado, Red Snapper and other blue-water species.
+A guided field-trip to stalk the flats for Speckled Trout, Redfish and Flounder will be another highlight of the week.
+"Speck-Tackler" night fishing from a self-contained lodge in the Laguna Madre completes a world-class week of saltwater fishing excitement.
 As if all of this wasn't enough, you will have free time to play at the beach or tour South Padre Island.

-Texas fishing licenses and salt-water stamps are needed for all those between the ages of 17-65.
+Texas fishing licenses and salt-water stamps are needed for everyone ages 17 to 65.
 Contact the Station for license fees.